AhmedQuas/Notes/cisco/introduction-to-cybersecurity/chapter-02.md

 - `rootkit` - main goal is to modify the OS to create backdoor, which enables attackeer to access computer remotely.
 Rootkits uses a software vulnerabilities to perform privilege escalation and modify system files.
   >It is also common for rootkits to modify system forensics and monitoring tools, making them very hard to detect.
 Often, a computer infected by a rootkit must be `wiped and reinstalled`.

-- `virus` - mailicious code that is attached to executable files, most of tehm requires end-user activation and can active on specific date of time.
+- `virus` - malicious code that is attached to executable files, most of tehm requires end-user activation and can active on specific date of time.
 They also can mutate to avoid detection.
   >Most viruses are now spread by USB drives, optical disks, network shares, or email.

-- `trojan horse` - carries out mailicious operation under the guise of desired operation.
+- `trojan horse` - carries out malicious operation under the guise of desired operation.
 It exploits the privileges of the user that runs it.
   >A Trojan horse differs from a virus because it binds itself to non-executable files.

 - `worms` - designed to replicate themselves by independently exploiting vulnerabilities in neworks